1) Magic Johnson, Lakers, 1980

 18) Dwyane Wade, Heat, 2004

-Though LeBron James was the obvious biggest talent (and won Rookie of the Year) and Carmelo Anthony seemingly the most likely to contribute right away, it was Wade who was first amongst the 2003 NBA Draft class to make a postseason impact.
-His regular season performance was pretty incredible already, averaging 16.2 points, 4.5 assists, and 4.0 rebounds per game as the Heat improved by 17 wins and returned to the playoffs after a two-year absence.
-He was similarly solid in a first round series win over the Hornets, most notably with a buzzer beater in game one, but really broke up in spurring a near upset over the Pacers in the Conference Semifinals.
-Wade led Miami in scoring (21.0 points per game) and assists (5.7 per game) in the series, despite often being shadowed by shutdown defender Metta World Peace.
-The Heat managed to stretch the series to six games before succumbing to the much more talented Indiana squad.
-That summer, they traded for Shaquille O’Neal, setting up Wade for even more impressive playoff performances over the next two years, culminating in a championship and Finals MVP trophy in 2006.
+Carmelo Anthony led all rookies in scoring, Chris Bosh in win shares, and LeBron James was named Rookie of the Year.
+But the first member of the vaunted draft class of 2003 to have a postseason impact was Wade.
+Not that he was any slouch in the regular season either, averaging 16.2 points, 4.5 assists, and 4.0 rebounds per game while the Heat improved by 17 wins over the prior season.
+Wade was similarly solid in a first round series win over the Hornets, most notably with a buzzer beater in game one, but really broke out in spurring a near upset over the Pacers in the Conference Semifinals.
+Wade led Miami in scoring and assists in the series, despite often being shadowed by shutdown defender Metta World Peace.
+That summer, the Heat traded for Shaquille O’Neal, setting up Wade for bigger playoff successes, culminating in a championship and Finals MVP trophy in 2006.

 19) Maurice Cheeks, 76ers, 1979

-Point guard was a weak spot for the title contending Sixers teams of the late ’70s until they landed on an unlikely solution in Cheeks.
-Drafted late in the second round out of West Texas A&M (a Division II school), he was far from a guarantee to make the roster let alone thrive on it.
-But coach Billy Cunningham was quickly won over by Cheeks’ defense, play making, and uncommon maturity for his age, and inserted him into the starting lineup on day one.
-While he didn’t have a huge impact statistically during the regular season, Cheeks stepped up big time in the Conference Semifinals match-up with the Spurs.
-He was the team’s second leading scorer in the series behind Julius Erving, with 20.6 points per game, plus the assists lead with 7.6 per game.
-Game four was a true shining moment for the rookie point guard, who finished with 33 points, nine assists, and six steals.
-Unfortunately, the 76ers lost that game and the series in seven but it was a true preview of things to come, as Cheeks remained the starting point guard for a decade, including the ’82-’83 championship season.
+Point guard was long a weak spot for the 76ers until they landed on an unlikely solution in Cheeks.
+Drafted late in the second round out Division II West Texas A&M, he was far from a guarantee to make the roster let alone thrive on it.
+But coach Billy Cunningham was quickly won over by Cheeks’ defense, play making, and uncommon maturity for his age, and handed him the offensive keys from day one.
+There were some ups and downs for Cheeks during the season but Cunningham’s trust in his rookie point guard paid off in the playoffs.
+In a Conference Semifinals loss to the Spurs, Cheeks was second in scoring with 20.6 points per game and led the team with 7.6 assists per game.
+While Philadelphia dropped that series in seven games it was a true preview of things to come, with Cheeks retaining his job for another decade, including in the ’82-’83 title run.

 20) David Robinson, Spurs, 1990

 Due to his U.S. Naval service, Robinson didn’t reach the NBA until age 24, two full years after the Spurs drafted him with the first overall pick.
 He was worth the wait and then some, putting together arguably the best post-merger rookie season in NBA history.
-Robinson earned Rookie of the Year honors for averaging 24.3 points, 12.0 rebounds, and 3.9 blocks per game, plus an All-Star appearance, and spots on the All-NBA and All-Defensive teams.
-After three straight seasons losing 50+ games, San Antonio had an immediate, record breaking turnaround in ’89-’90, finishing with the #2 seed in the West with a 56-26 record.
-In a first round series sweep of the Nuggets, Robinson dominated the veteran center Blair Rasmussen, averaging 27.7 points and 13.7 rebounds over three games.
-He was similarly spectacular in the Conference Semifinals against the Trail Blazers but the Spurs were ultimately defeated in seven games.
+Robinson earned Rookie of the Year honors for averaging 24.3 points, 12.0 rebounds, and 3.9 blocks per game.
+He also made an All-Star appearance and landed spots on the All-NBA and All-Defensive teams.
+As a result, San Antonio had an immediate, record breaking turnaround in ’89-’90, finishing with the #2 seed in the West with a 56-26 record.
+In a first round series sweep of the Nuggets, Robinson averaged 27.7 points and 13.7 rebounds over three games.
+He was similarly spectacular in the Conference Semifinals against the Trail Blazers but the Spurs were ultimately defeated in seven.

 21) Jack Sikma, SuperSonics, 1978